-The infrastructure (and presumably the technology) exists to create a robot with synthetic skin and artificial intelligence capable of learning owners’ preferences.
+So-called “sexbots” have been manufactured since 2010, when engineer Douglas Hines developed a gynoid bot named “Roxxxy” for the company True Companion.
+Although no sexbots have been sold yet (either by True Companion or any other company), the infrastructure (and presumably the technology) exists to create a robot with synthetic skin and artificial intelligence capable of learning owners’ preferences.
 Perhaps the most interesting part of the “sexbot” phenomenon is that bot prototypes are not limited to sexual uses, but designed to express love and affection and develop a vocabulary suited to the buyer’s interests.
 Obvious issues that accompany the introduction of such robots include: changing norms and values in human interaction; the possible formation of social bonds or exclusive sexual relationships with robots; sex addiction; transference of expectations from robot relationships to human relationships (including issues of dominance, behavioral expectations, and consent); the further commodification of sex; attachment issues.

 Bitcoins are currently the most popular form of virtual currency.
 According to its website, Bitcoin is a low-cost way for people to exchange money online, without the interference of banks or any centralized authority.
 Bitcoins are produced online and can be purchased by anyone.
 Online business can accept bitcoins as payment or the coins can be converted into dollars, euros, or other currencies.
 The value of your bitcoin(s) is stored in a heavily encrypted online wallet, from which you can send and receive the currency.
 However, at the moment, bitcoin is still considered a high-risk investment as the price/value of the coins is not regulated and can fluctuate wildly over short periods of time.
 While the makers of Bitcoin see it as a revolution of the global economy, there are dozens of ethical and policy issues surrounding this new currency, including: how to tax it, money laundering, the purchase of illegal goods, and hacking into bitcoin wallets.
 The anonymous nature of bitcoin activity makes transactions very difficult to track.